 Funding for schools to help your child

-Schools receive money according to how many pupils there are in the school and what ages they are.
-This should pay for a curriculum that meets the needs of all children in the school.
+This should cover the costs of a curriculum that meets the needs of all children in the school.

-School budgets can be used to help children with SEND in any way which the school believes will provide appropriate support.
-This may be through additional resources, additional time with an adult or training for staff.
+School budgets can be used to help children with SEND in any way the school believes will meet the needs of the children.
+This may be through providing additional resources, additional time with an adult or training for staff.

 SEN funding